Patient Blog

 During a medical ultrasound, a sonographer or trained technician uses a hand-held device called a transducer to make sound waves (too quiet for human ears to hear) that travel painlessly through your body to your baby.
 An ultrasound machine can detect the sound waves and use them to create an image of your baby’s exact size, shape and position.

-Unlike X-rays, ultrasounds don’t use radiation to capture images and are safe when performed by a trained sonographer or ultrasound technician, according to the U.S. Food & Drug Administration.
+Unlike X-rays, ultrasounds don’t use radiation to capture images and are safe when performed by a trained sonographer or ultrasound technician.
 Only practitioners trained to give fetal ultrasounds can give you a pregnancy ultrasound.

 You’ll most likely receive a transabdominal ultrasound at your 14 weeks appointment.
 During a transabdominal ultrasound, you’ll be asked to change into a gown and lie down on your back on a reclined, cushioned table.
 The sonographer will place gel on your belly and abdomen and slide a transducer across the gel to capture detailed images of different parts of your womb, cervix and the developing fetus.